Baked Cod with Tomatoes

 - No fancy kitchen gadget is needed to make this restaurant-quality dish, all you need is a baking dish or tray, oven, and your love.

-Related post: If you are loving the idea of today's recipe, then you will love my pan fried garlic butter cod, instant pot cod and air fryer cod.
+Related post: If you love the idea of today’s recipe, then you will love my pan fried garlic butter cod, instant pot cod and air fryer cod.

 Baked cod Ingredients